xapple/crest4/README.md

                         The algorithm used for the sequence similarity search that will be run to match the sequences against the database chosen.
 Either `blast` or `vsearch`.
 No other values are currently supported.
-By default `blast`.
+By default, `blast`.

   --num_threads NUM, -t NUM
                         The number of processors to use for the sequence similarity search.
-By default parallelism is turned off and this value is 1.
+By default, parallelism is turned off and this value is 1.
 If you pass the value `True` we will run as many processes as there are CPUs but no more than 32.

   --search_db DATABASE, -d DATABASE
                         The database used for the sequence similarity search.
-                        Either `silvamod138`, `silvamod128` or `bold`.
+                        Either `midori248`, `silvamod138`, or `silvamod128`.
                         No other values are currently supported.
-By default `silvamod138`.
-                        Optionally the user can provide his own custom database by specifying the full path to a directory containing all required files under `search_db`.
-See README.
+                        By default, `silvamod138`.
+Optionally, the user can provide a custom database by specifying the full path to a directory containing all required files under `search_db`.
+See the README for more information.

   --output_dir DIR, -o DIR
                         The directory into which all the classification